ArctiqTeam/copilot-bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     - Step 1 - Taxying to the Runway - Run Existing Unit Tests
     - Step 2 - Pre-takeoff Pilot Checks - Improving Test Coverage
-    - Step 3 - Takeoff - Developing Robust Tests (Optional)
+    - Step 3 - Taking off - Applying TDD using Copilot
     - Step 4 - Ascending to the Clouds: Creating the AirfieldController from Thin Air (Optional)

 ### Step 1: Taxying to the Runway - Run existing Unit Tests